opensearch-project/documentation-website/_dashboards/selfhost-maps-server.md

 ## Pull Docker image

-Open Docker and then open your terminal to run the following command:
+Open your terminal and run the following command:

 `docker pull opensearch/opensearch-maps-server`

 ## Set up the server

 You must set up the map tiles before running the server.
-You have two setup options: (1) use the OpenSearch-provided maps service tiles set or (2) generate the raster tile set yourself.
+You have two setup options:

 ### Option 1: Use the OpenSearch-provided maps service tiles set